joeyac/gpltcrawler/README.md

 1. add username and password in user-pwd.json

 2. change config in utils.py
+    1. install the pip requirement.

+    2. set <code>user_json_file</code> to your user-pwd file name.

-    1. set SERVER var to True or False.
+    3. set <code>SERVER</code> to True or False.

-    2. set your database connection like this:
+    4. set your database connection like this:

             if SERVER:
             DATABASE_INFO = {